somefunAgba/NLSIG-COVID19Lab/osspaper/paper.md

 # Summary

-The growth (flow or trend) dynamics in any direction for most natural phenomena such as epidemic spreads, population growths, adoption of new ideas can be approximately modelled by the logistic-sigmoid curve.
+The growth (flow or trend) dynamics in any direction for most natural phenomena such as: epidemic spreads, population growths, adoption of new ideas, and many more, can be approximately modelled by the logistic-sigmoid curve.
 In particular, the logistic-sigmoid function with time-varying parameters is the core trend model in Facebook's Prophet model for time-series growth-forecasting at scale [@taylorForecastingScale2018] on big data.
 The scientific basis for this prevalence is given in [@bejanConstructalLawOrigin2011].
 Such growth-processes can be viewed as complex input--output systems that involve multiple peak inflection phases with respect to time.
 An idea that can be traced back in the crudest sense to [@reedSummationLogisticCurves1927].

-A unified, modern logistic-sigmoid function definition which considers restricted growth from a two-dimensional perspective is the nlogistic-sigmoid function [@somefunLogisticsigmoidNlogisticsigmoidModelling2020] (`NLSIG`) or logistic neural-network (`LNN`) pipeline.
+A modern definition for the logistic-sigmoid growth which considers restricted growth from  a two-dimensional perspective is the nlogistic-sigmoid function (`NLSIG`) [@somefunLogisticsigmoidNlogisticsigmoidModelling2020] or logistic neural-network (`LNN`) pipeline.

 In this context, `NLSIG-COVID19Lab` functions as a `NLSIG` playground for modelling the COVID-19 epidemic growth in each affected country of the world and the world as a whole.